Key takeaways

 The Fed’s SEP doesn’t just clue market participants into what Fed officials are expecting to do with interest rates.
 It also foreshadows a baseline estimate of what Fed officials expect for the economy.

 The Fed uses the Department of Commerce’s personal consumption expenditures (PCE) index to determine just how much higher prices are than its 2 percent target.
-Their preferred gauge is expected to rise by 2.4 percent in the fourth quarter of 2024 from a year ago, matching last quarter’s estimates, the Fed’s new projections show.
-Excluding food and energy, meanwhile, “core” prices could reach a hotter 2.6 percent in 2024, up from last quarter’s 2.4 percent projection.
+Their preferred gauge is expected to rise by 2.6 percent in the fourth quarter of 2024 from a year ago, up from last quarter’s 2.4 percent estimates, the Fed’s new projections show.
+Excluding food and energy, meanwhile, “core” prices could reach a hotter 2.8 percent in 2024, up from last quarter’s 2.6 percent projection.

-Meanwhile, the unemployment rate is expected to hit 4 percent in 2024, up only slightly from February’s level of 3.9 percent.
+Meanwhile, the unemployment rate is expected to stay at 4 percent in 2024, a level it reached in May for the first time since January 2022.

 The downside of the Fed’s dot plot